 Patagonia Men's Stretch Terre Planing Hoody

-We took our high-performing, 100% recycled polyester Stretch Planing Board Shorts fabric and created the Stretch Terre Planing Hoody—a superlight, fast-drying stretch hoody with a DWR (durable water repellent) finish and 50+ UPF sun protection, designed to protect from the elements both in and out of the water.
+We took our fast-drying, 100% recycled polyester Stretch Planing Board Shorts fabric and created the Stretch Terre Planing Hoody—a superlight, full-zip stretch hoody with a DWR (durable water repellent) finish and 50+ UPF sun protection, designed to protect from the elements both in and out of the water.
+Fair Trade Certified™ sewing.

 - Made of quick-drying and superlight 100% recycled polyester with 2-way mechanical stretch, a DWR (durable water repellent) finish and 50+ UPF sun protection.
 Fair Trade Certified™ sewing

 - Full-zip hooded jacket has noncorroding, recyclable plastic zipper with added zipper pull for ease of use